Summiting Majestic Mount Kilimanjaro In Tanzania

 Mount Kilimanjaro Expeditions For Everyone!

 Mount Kilimanjaro is located in Tanzania, just 200 miles south of the equator.
-Each year, more than 35,000 hopeful hikers attempt to summit its peak.
+More than 35,000 hopeful hikers attempt to summit majestic Kilimanjaro's peak each year as part of the country's many scheduled Mount Kilimanjaro expeditions.
 But what makes this mountain so special?
-Well, the fact that it's not a true mountain!
+Well, the fact that it's not part of a mountain range like East Africa's other mountains adds to Kili's allure!

 In reality, Kili is a volcano with three separate cones.
 Two of the cones, Mawenzi and Shira, are extinct, but the third – Kibo – is considered dormant.
 Kibo, standing at an impressive 19,341 feet, is the highest peak in Africa and is characterized by its iconic snow-capped summit.
 This means Mount Kilimanjaro is the tallest mountain in Tanzania, as well as the largest free-standing mountain in the world.